lmmentel/chemtools/README.rst

 If you use *chemtools* in a scientific publication, please consider citing the software as

-|    L. M. Mentel, *Chemtools*, 2014-- .
+|    L. M. Mentel, *chemtools* -- A Python toolbox for computational chemistry, 2014-- .
 Available at: `https://bitbucket.org/lukaszmentel/chemtools <https://bitbucket.org/lukaszmentel/chemtools>`_.

 Here's the reference in the `BibLaTeX <https://www.ctan.org/pkg/biblatex?lang=en>`_ format